Charleston, South Carolina is known for its fragrant magnolia trees, magnificent antebellum architecture and gracious

 Charleston is an amazingly intact historic city.
 It was a place of great wealth leading up to the Civil War, but the abject poverty that followed saw us simply get by as best we could.
 In the early 1920s fortunes began to change and we realised what an amazing gem we had.
 That’s when the earliest city preservation efforts began.
 You can see the results all around you today.

 Make time to take a stroll through Magnolia Cemetery during your stay in the city.
 It’s breathtaking.
 You’ll encounter Charleston’s finest — from Confederate generals to artists and poets.
 The cemetery opened in 1850 and is full of history.

-I’m a huge fan of Chef Marc Collins and his staff at Circa 1886.
+I’m a huge fan of Circa 1886.
 We eat there often because it offers a combination of exceptional lowcountry-inspired dishes that are reasonably priced for a fine dining experience.
 The setting in the original carriage house of Wentworth Mansion is lovely and understated.

 Yes!
 McCrady’s Tavern on Unity Alley is fabulous.
 They serve innovative cocktails in a wonderfully historic setting.
 Edward McCrady opened a tavern here back in 1778.
 It’s still a testament to true southern hospitality.

 We are ridiculously polite and genuinely helpful, but please don’t ignore our southern conventions.
-Be polite in return and ALWAYS dress for dinner.
+Be polite in return and always dress for dinner.
 We look askance at folks who presume shorts, t-shirts and flip flops are appropriate for dining out.
 Horrors!
-Gentlemen, take a stroll down King Street and pick up a Seersucker jacket — the epitome of Charlestonian male style.
+Gentlemen, take a stroll down King Street and pick up a Seersucker jacket.
+It’s the epitome of Charlestonian male style.

 Do you have any tips for top things to do in Charleston SC?
 We would love to hear from you.
 Please leave a comment below.